TUESDAY, FEBRUARY 07, 2012

 Scenario #1:

-Let’s say you want to have all of your users exported from Service-now to a particular computer in your corporate intranet.
+Let’s say you want to have all of your users exported from ServiceNow to a particular computer in your corporate intranet.
 In this case you want it to end up on a generic Windows XP machine in a certain directory everyday at 12 AM.
 Once you’ve installed the scheduled data extract, you simply fill out the form in the following manner.

-Most of these fields should be self-explanatory.
-The MID Server field asks which mid server you would like to have handle this request (Note that the ‘MID Server’ field will not be visible until you have installed the MID Server plugin as documented below).
-In this scenario, this field should be set to the mid server that’s running on the machine that will be receiving the export from Service-now.
-The Append timestamp field should be checked if you do not want to overwrite the file on your Windows XP machine each time Service-now exports its user table.
+MID Server field asks which mid server you would like to have handle this request (Note that the ‘MID Server’ field will not be visible until you have installed the MID Server plugin as documented below).
+In this scenario, this field should be set to the mid server that’s running on the machine that will be receiving the export from ServiceNow.
+The

 Scenario #2: